edgedb/rfcs/text/1026-net-module.rst

     named only subject: str,
     named only text: optional str,
     named only html: optional str,
-  ) -> net::smtp::AsyncResult;
+  ) -> net::smtp::ScheduledRequest;

 Implementation Details
 ----------------------

-- Each ``AsyncResult`` will represent a single request.
-- Pending ``AsyncResult`` objects will be represent the queue of requests to be sent.
+- Pending ``ScheduledRequest`` objects will be represent the queue of requests to be sent.
 - A Rust process will handle sending the requests.
 - Each protocol (HTTP, SMTP) will have its own pool of worker processes.
-- Extensions that use this module will implement their own domain-specific retry logic.
 - URLs will initially be represented as plain strings, with the possibility of adding type-checked URL support in the future.

 Examples